xyzhanjiang/stylesheet/README.md

 ## Selectors

-* When using multiple selectors in a rule declaration, give each selector its own line
+* When using multiple selectors in a rule declaration, give each selector its own line.
-* 逗号写在每一行末尾
+* Put the `,` character at the end of line.
-* 选择器中尽量不要出现 `div` 和 `span` 等元素 / Do not use `div` & `span` element selector
+* Do not use `div` and `span` elements in selectors.
-* 不要使用 ID 选择器 / Do not use ID selector
+* Do not use ID selector.

 ``` css
 .selector-1,